-- 1432.2.2 Hydronic Systems: Systems with a design capacity of 600,000 Btu/h or greater supplying heated water to comfort conditioning systems shall include controls which automatically reset supply water temperatures by representative building loads (including return water temperature) or by outside air temperature.
-Temperature shall be reset by at least 25% of the design supply-to-return water temperature differences. - 1433 Economizers: Economizers meeting the requirements of Section 1413 shall be installed on the following systems: - a.
-Single package unitary fan-cooling units with a supply capacity of greater than 1,900 cfm or a total cooling capacity greater than 54,000 Btu/h.
+1432.2.2 Hydronic Systems: Systems with a design capacity of 600,000 Btu/h or greater supplying heated water to comfort conditioning systems shall include controls which automatically reset supply water temperatures by representative building loads (including return water temperature) or by outside air temperature.
+Temperature shall be reset by at least 25% of the design supply-to-return water temperature differences.

-b.
-Other individual fan-cooling units with a supply capacity of greater than 2,800 cfm or a total cooling capacity greater than 84,000 Btu/h.
+1433 Economizers: Air economizers meeting the requirements of Section 1413 shall be provided on all new systems including those serving computer server rooms, electronic equipment, radio equipment, telephone switchgear.

-The total capacity of all units without economizers shall not exceed 240,000 Btu/h per building, or 10% of its aggregate cooling (economizer) capacity, whichever is greater.
+EXCEPTIONS: 1.
+Single package unitary fan-cooling units installed outdoors or in a mechanical room adjacent to outdoors with a total cooling capacity less than 20,000 Btu/h.
+Other single package unitary fan-cooling units with a total cooling capacity less than 54,000 Btu/h.
+The total capacity of all such systems without economizers shall not exceed 240,000 Btu/h per building, or 10% of its air economizer capacity, whichever is greater.
 That portion of the equipment serving Group R occupancy is not included in determining the total capacity of all units without economizers in a building.